 – There are six tones in the Vietnamese language.

 – Vietnamese was written using an altered version of Chinese.
 This is due to China’s dominance.
-However, throughout the French colonization period, the language was then Latinized.

-– Vietnam is generally classified into three primary regions.
 These are northern, central, and southern.
 Also, each area has its distinct accent.

 – The Vietnamese language is the official language of Vietnam, but also that of the Czech Republic.